Basic Frittata (with Variations) | ChopChop

 Whisk or fork

-- Turn the oven on and set it to 350 degrees.
-Using your clean hand or a paper towel, lightly coat the pan with 1 teaspoon of the oil.
+- Turn the oven on and set the heat to 350 degrees.
+Lightly coat the pan with 1 teaspoon oil.

 - Put the skillet on the stove, turn the heat to medium, and carefully add the remaining 2 teaspoons oil.

-- Add the onion and cook, stirring occasionally with the spatula or big spoon, until golden and softened, about 7 minutes.
+- Add the onion and cook, stirring occasionally, until golden and softened, about 7 minutes.
 Turn the heat down to low, add the vegetables and potatoes, and cook until the vegetables are the tenderness you like, 5–10 minutes.
 Set aside for 10 minutes, or until cool.

 - Add the onion mixture, basil, and cheese, and mix well.